Personal life of Marvin Gaye: Childhood religion and abuse

-Marvin Gaye and his five siblings were brought up in a strict religious Pentecostal sect known as the House of God by their minister father Marvin Gay Sr. Marvin began singing church solos at the age of four.
-The House of God took its teachings from Hebrew Pentecostalism, advocated strict conduct, and adhered to both the Old and New Testaments.
-Gaye remembered the family having to observe an extended Sabbath starting from "Friday night at sundown" into Saturday.
+Gaye and his five siblings were brought up in a Hebrew Pentecostal Church known as the House of God by their father, Marvin Gay Sr., a Bishop in the sect.
+The House of God labels itself a "Hebrew Pentecostal" denomination, advocates strict conduct, and claims to adhere to both the Old and New Testaments.
+Gaye remembered the family having to observe an extended Sabbath starting from "Friday night at sundown" into Saturday—similar to Shabbat in mainstream Judaism.
 He later explained, "We kept the Sabbath in the purest sense.
 Father anointed converts with olive oil and baptized them in the river.
 The Sabbath was his day, it was God's day, and it was also a day for singing.
 Every member was blessed with a good voice.
 The joy of music was the joy of God."
+Gaye began singing solos during church services at the age of four.
 At times, Gaye's father would force his children to answer Biblical questions, disciplining them if they answered wrong.

 Gaye's relationship with his father was troubled from childhood.
 According to his sister, Jeanne, Gaye suffered at the hands of his father, who would strike him for any shortcoming, including putting his hairbrush in the wrong place or coming home from school a minute late.
-Gaye's sister recalled that Marvin would "constantly provoke Father.
+Gaye's sister recalled that Gaye would "constantly provoke Father.
 He disappeared on Saturday mornings when it was time to go to church."
-Jeanne Gaye explained that between the ages of 7 well into his teenage years, young Marvin's home life "consisted of a series of brutal whippings."
-Gaye explained his father's abuse to author David Ritz years later, stating "It wasn't simply that my father beat me, though that was bad enough.
+Jeanne Gaye explained that, between the ages of 7 and well into his teenage years, Gaye's home life "consisted of a series of brutal whippings."

+Gaye explained his father's abuse to author David Ritz years later: "It wasn't simply that my father beat me, though that was bad enough.
 By the time I was twelve, there wasn't an inch on my body that hadn't been bruised and beaten by him."
-He stated what made the beatings worse was his father prolonging the time before punishing Marvin, making him remove his clothes, and having him hear his father's belt buckle loud enough before he received the punishment.
+He stated what made the beatings worse was his father prolonging the time before punishing Gaye, making him remove his clothes and having him hear his father's belt buckle long before he received the punishment.
 Gaye felt a part of his father was "enjoying the whole thing".
+Gaye and his siblings suffered from nocturnal enuresis (i.e., bedwetting); more whippings resulted.
-Marvin and his siblings were also bed wetters, which was the result of more whippings.
-The beatings deeply affected Marvin to the point that whenever he needed to express his need for attention, he would do it through antagonism and projections of violence.

-While Gaye would later describe living with his father was "like living with a king, a very peculiar, changeable, cruel and all-powerful king", he embraced the love of his mother, explaining, "if it wasn't for Mother, who was always there to console me and praise me for my singing, I think I would have been one of those child suicide cases you read about in the papers".
+The beatings affected Gaye to the point that, whenever he needed to express his need for attention, he would do it through antagonism and projections of violence.
+Although Gaye would later describe living with his father as "like living with a king, a very peculiar, changeable, cruel and all-powerful king", he embraced the love of his mother, explaining, "If it wasn't for Mother, who was always there to console me and praise me for my singing, I think I would have been one of those child suicide cases you read about in the papers".